Modern Glamour: The Palm Style Trend Makes Its Way To Interior Design

 These three species do well indoors:

 - Alli Ficus: This tree with its slender leaves adds grace to any room and can tolerate a variety of light conditions making for an outstanding indoor plant.
 (Grows 6-8ft tall and because it’s tropical, likes to be watered with lukewarm water.)
-A diamond shaped planter adds great angles when showcasing a tall tree.
+A large tree planter adds great depth when showcasing a tall tree.

 - Kentia Palm: The broad, dark-green fronds of this tree add drama to a well-appointed lobby, intrigue to a hallway or touch of class outside an elevator.
 (Very tolerant of indoor conditions and tends to live long; water when dry.)
 The fluted Alicante tapered planter effortlessly adds texture and charm to this timeless tree.

 - Weeping Fig: This popular pick has a pleasing arch to its bough and flaunts teardrop leaves.
 (Can be pruned to fit any room size; likes bright indirect light and barely moist soil to stay healthy.)
-This exemplary tree furthers a more classic design when paired with a timeless terracotta-finished planter.
+This exemplary tree furthers a more classic design when paired with a timeless round planter pot.

 Palms play well with other tropical plants, complementing one another both in style and their light and water requirements.